Detroit Artist Tim Yanke Is Driven by the Motor City

-Park West Detroit artist Tim Yanke says the Motor City’s two underlying foundations – the automobile industry and music – have directly influenced his career as an artist.
+Park West artist and native Detroiter Tim Yanke says the Motor City’s two underlying foundations – the automobile industry and music – have directly influenced his career as an artist.

 “You’re a product of your environment … I’m very proud to be a product of Detroit,” he says.
 “This isn’t New York, this isn’t L.A., this isn’t the Chicago art market, this is the Detroit art market, and I’m proud to be a part of it.”

 Yanke says the moment he realized art would be his pursuit in life was when he was 5 years old.
-One Sunday afternoon at his family’s home, he completed a drawing and showed it to his father, and never forgot what he said.
+One Sunday afternoon at his family’s home, he completed a drawing and showed it to his father.
+Yanke never forgot what his father said.

 “I heard about cruising way before I was even able to drive, so I was always drawing cars and redesigning cars, designing cars for the future along with choppers and motorcycles,” he says.
 “Anything that had wheels I was drawing it, and I think that is really where I honed in a lot of my skills for drawing, because the more I drew the more I taught myself how to see objects and understand perspectives.”